openfans-community-offical/Debian-Pi-Aarch64/README.md

 ### 7-1 Donation

-#### Thanks for your donating!
-We'll get greatest power from your encourage!
+#### Thanks for your donation!
+We'll get the greatest power from your encourage!

 You can choose to scan Alipay for direct sponsorship to support us, and we guarantee that all donations will be used for project development and equipment purchase.